Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 technologies.

 This document describes the parameters and modes of operation when SCHC is used over LoRaWAN networks.
+LoRaWAN protocol is specified by the LoRa Alliance in {{lora-alliance-spec}}

 # Terminology